ernestodiaztech/nestodiaz.com-docs/docs/docusaurus/docusaurus_installation.md

 .env
 ```

-Then I commit this change.
+Then I committed the change.

 ```bash
 git add -A